-A complaint should be filed in writing, containing the name and address of the person filing it, and briefly describing the alleged violation of the regulations.
+Complaints should be in writing, contain the name and contact information of the person filing it, and briefly describe the issue.

-A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the ADA Coordinator and forwarded to the complainant no later than 10 workdays after its filing.
+A written determination and a description of the resolution shall be issued by the ADA Coordinator.

-The ADA Coordinator shall maintain the files and records relating to the complaints filed.
+The ADA Coordinator shall maintain records relating to complaints filed.

-These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards and to assure that Manhattan College complies with the ADA and implementation of the regulation.
+These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards and to assure that Manhattan College complies with Section 504 and the ADA.